Marin_2026_title_c_Yoann_Thomas_IRD_2.png

 This international and interdisciplinary conference aims to highlight the diversity of relationships between humans and marine invertebrates and the challenges these relationships face in the context of environmental change.
 It will showcase a range of approaches from archaeology, anthropology, fisheries science, aquaculture, nutrition, ecotoxicology, and ecology to:

-Explore past and present human and marine invertebrate interactions and their symbolic and cultural representations;
+• Explore past and present interactions between humans and marine invertebrates, including subsistence practices, and symbolic and cultural representations;

 Registration